1. Do I need a visa to Russia?

 For all flights, we strongly recommend that you review your itinerary before travel to ensure you know your current schedule.
 Airlines do sometimes change flight numbers and times.
 If changes do happen, we will contact you via email or telephone with further details.

-There are 4 airlines which operate direct flights to Moscow daily: Aeroflot, BA and Transaero.
-Easyjet will start flying in March/April 2013.
+There are 2 airlines which operate direct flights to Moscow daily: Aeroflot/Rossiya, British Airways, Wizz Air.
 Each airline has 2 to 4 flights a day.

-4. How much is a return ticket to Moscow/ St. Petersburg?
+3. How much is a return ticket to Moscow/St Petersburg?

 A return ticket to Moscow/St Petersburg costs approximately £220.00, depending on the season, day and flight availability.